 2.1.5 Engage Your API Consumers

+Engaging the target service consumers early avoids requirements miscommunication, unblocks the consumers to start their integration development to consume your API, and allows your team to focus on development and testing, rather than spending time clarifying requirements and changing developed code based on missing information.

 Engage your API consumer early, as soon as the requirements are converted into test cases and the API contract is defined in a form of a Swagger or RAML contract.
 At that point, the target API consumer can review the contract.
 Next, develop the mock service operations and deploy as the early API iteration, for the API consumers to start integrating with your API mock service.
-Engaging the target service consumers early avoids requirements miscommunication, unblocks the consumers to start their integration development to consume your API, and allows your team to focus on development and testing, rather than spending time clarifying requirements and changing developed code based on missing information.

 2.1.6 Development Lifecycle Stages